bhernley/Final_Project/README.md

 ![final dataset sample](https://github.com/bhernley/Final_Project/assets/119247984/4765572d-75d4-4e5e-be2c-c33b7ae9ba76)

 The above image illustrates our final database.
-The data was first cleaned by giving each patient was given a unique identifier as a "patient_no", as well has removing rows with missing information.
-Smoking history responses were also coverted to a yes/no format for any level of smoking history.
-The remainder of the columns were converted into numeric data in order to complete the MachineLearning protocols.
-The final data contained the features patient_no, gender_num, age_range, hypertension, heart_disease, smoking_history, bmi, hba1c_level, blood_glucose, and diabetic.

 - Values of 1 equate to true/positive, and values of 0 equate to false/negative
 - For the "gender" column, 0 is female and 1 is male.